19hours/sg-statutes/Acts/Legal Profession Act.md

 (5) Subject to any rules of the Society, the Council may regulate its own procedure and in particular the holding of meetings, the notice to be given of meetings, the proceedings thereat, the keeping of minutes and the custody, production and inspection of those minutes.

+### Passing of resolution of Council by written means

+64A\.—(1) Notwithstanding section 64, the Council may pass any resolution of the Council by written means.

+(2) A resolution of the Council is passed by written means if it has been formally agreed, in such manner as the Council may determine, on any date by a majority of the members of the Council.

+(3) Any reference in this Act or any other law to a decision of the Council includes a reference to a resolution of the Council passed by written means.

+(4) Any reference in this Act or any other law to the doing of anything by the Council includes a reference to the passing of a resolution of the Council by written means which authorises the doing of that thing.

+[19/2008 wef 19/09/2008]

 ### Expenses of members

 65\.
 No fees shall be paid to any member of the Council but a member may be reimbursed from the funds of the Society for out-of-pocket and travelling expenses incurred by him in relation to the affairs of the Society.

-### Proceedings of Council and Inquiry Committee to be confidential
+### Proceedings of Council, Review Committee and Inquiry Committee to be confidential

-66\.—(1) Except insofar as may be necessary for the purpose of giving effect to any resolutions or decisions of the Council and any Inquiry Committee, confidentiality shall be maintained in all proceedings conducted by the Council, its staff and the Inquiry Committee.
+66\.—(1) Except insofar as may be necessary for the purpose of giving effect to any resolutions or decisions of the Council and any Review Committee or Inquiry Committee, confidentiality shall be maintained in all proceedings conducted by the Council, its staff and the Review Committee or Inquiry Committee.

 [19/2008 wef 19/09/2008]